Gothenburg School of Business, Economics and Law: The organisation of the school

-The graduate school is an administrative entity outside the departments, with responsibility for the Executive MBA, Specialised Master Programmes, the Visiting Professor Programme and the school's GMAT Centre.
+The graduate school is an administrative entity outside the departments, with the responsibility for the Executive MBA, Specialised Master Programmes, the Visiting Professor Programme and the school's GMAT Centre.
 The PhD programmes are the responsibility of the individual departments and not of the Graduate School.

 The faculty board and the school management team

 The school's faculty board consists of three categories of members; senior management of the school, senior faculty (who form a majority), and representatives for the students and employees appointed by the student association and the trade unions respectively.
 The dean chairs the board.
 The faculty board has overall responsibility for: